 Dreaming of Pigs is a Sign of Good Luck

 If you wake up from a dream and feel like you just got back from a trip through an animal farm, you may be in for some good luck!

-This is because the pig symbolizes good luck, wealth, and fortune in Korean culture.
-If you believe in 미신(superstitions) and you wake up with pigs on your mind, you may have wealth, a promotion, or other good luck coming up in your future.
+The pig symbolizes good luck, wealth, and fortune in Korean culture.
+If you believe in Korean superstitions and you wake up with pigs on your mind, you may have wealth, a promotion, or other good luck coming up in your future.

-엿 (yeot) is Korean hard taffy that is made from glutinous rice.
-Because of its stickiness, the superstitious believe that it will cause good luck to stick to you.
+엿 (yeot) is traditional Korean taffy made from glutinous rice.
+Because of its stickiness, this Korean superstition says that it will cause good luck to stick to you.

-Koreans think that if you jump over your baby, he or she won’t grow tall.
+Superstitious Koreans believe that if you jump over your baby, they won’t grow tall.

-Since it’s dangerous to jump over your baby anyway, it’s not a bad idea!
+Since it’s dangerous to jump over your baby anyway, this is one Korean superstition that everyone should follow.

-There’s a Korean superstition that says that if you touch a 나비 (butterfly) and then touch your eyes, you’ll go blind.
+A Korean superstition says that if you touch a butterfly and then touch your eyes, you’ll go blind.

-If you find yourself around butterflies, keep some wet napkins nearby or stop at the closest sink.
+If you find yourself around butterflies (or moths), you may want to follow this Korean superstition and keep some wet napkins nearby or stop at the closest sink.

 Like many countries in Asia, Koreans associate objects and trinkets with luck and fortune.
 Many traditional Korean charms are used to get wealth and ward off misfortune.
 One example of Korean Good Luck Charms is the Pujok, a piece of paper (typically yellow) with symbols and patterns inscribed.
 The Korean talisman is said to ward off evil spirits and bring good fortune.